‘Together we grow: Together we give’. Ezekiel 47:2

 Disqualification by Association

-We believe that it is important to make children and young people aware of behaviour towards them that is not acceptable, and our PSHCE and SEAL curriculum supports children in recognising when their personal safety is being compromised.
-The school also signposts access to support for pupils, by displaying Childline, NSPCC and CEOP posters and contact telephone numbers.
+We believe that it is important to make children and young people aware of behaviour towards them that is not acceptable, and our underpinning curriculum based upon our equality duty objectives are woven throughout, alongside our PSHCE, RE and P4C curriculum supporting children in recognising when their personal safety is being compromised.
+The school also signposts access to support for pupils, by displaying Childline, NSPCC and CEOP posters and contact telephone numbers and making children and families aware of age appropriate resources ie Pantosaurus.

 We are committed to multi-agency working, in order to ensure the best possible outcomes for all of the pupils at Sandal Castle VA Community Primary School.